-The modeled and measured time-series of surface winds at station A1 (21 and 22 August in Fig. 2; 25 August in Chow et al. 2005, Fig. 4)) show a pronounced valleywind system with weak nocturnal down-valley flows (about 330°) and stronger upvalley winds (about 150°) during the day, a pattern which is typical for thermally driven valley winds.
+The modeled and measured time series of surface winds at station A1 (21 and 22 August in Fig. 2; 25 August in Part I, their Fig. 4) show a pronounced valley-wind system with weak nocturnal downvalley flows (about 330°) and stronger upvalley winds (about 150°)

+during the day, a pattern that is typical for thermally driven valley winds.
 Moreover, the simulations reveal potential temperature gradients in the along-valley direction of the Riviera Valley system (not shown), supporting the notion that the valley winds are of thermal origin.
-Aircraft observations show that the three-dimensional structure of the up-valley winds has a very distinct shape: in the southern half of the valley, the up-valley wind-speed has its maximum next to the west-facing slope, while further north the up-valley flow is uniformly spread over the valley diameter (Weigel and Rotach 2004).
-This pattern is well-reproduced by the model, as demonstrated for 21 August in Fig. 4, which shows the modeled afternoon wind-vectors from a bird's-eye view at an altitude of 900 m asl and the corresponding airborne observations.
+Aircraft observations show that the threedimensional structure of the upvalley winds has a very distinct shape: in the southern half of the valley the upvalley wind speed has its maximum next to the westfacing slope, and farther north the upvalley flow is uniformly spread over the valley diameter (Weigel and Rotach 2004).
+This pattern is reproduced well by the model, as demonstrated for 21 August in Fig. 4, which shows the modeled afternoon wind vectors from a bird's-eye view at an altitude of 900 m MSL and the corresponding airborne observations.
 Simulations and measurements of 22 and 25 August reveal the same flow pattern (not shown).

-A vertical cross-section through the asymmetric valley flow in a slice approximately 3.5 km north of the southern valley mouth shows a jet-like flow structure with a distinct wind speed maximum on the order of $10 m s^{-1}$ , both in the airborne measurements and the simulations (Fig. 5).
+A vertical cross section through the asymmetric valley flow in a slice approximately 3.5 km north of the southern valley mouth shows a jetlike flow structure with a distinct wind speed maximum on the order of 10 m s-1, both in the airborne measurements and the simulations (Fig. 5).
 Weigel and Rotach (2004) attribute this behavior to centrifugal forces: the air coming from the Magadino Valley in the southwest has to flow around a sharp bend at the town of Bellinzona to enter the Riviera Valley (see Fig. 1a).
-Due to its inertia the air is pushed towards the west-facing slope.
-Similar behavior has also been observed in other curved valleys such as the Wipp Valley in Austria (e.g. Fig. 16 in Gohm et al. 2004).
+Because of its inertia the air is pushed toward the west-facing slope.
+Similar behavior has also been observed in other curved valleys such as the Wipp Valley in Austria (e.g., Fig. 16 in Gohm et al. 2004).